nithyar15/brokeinamherst/README.md

 streamlit run app.py
 ```

--If prompted add your openAI api-key and you should be good to go
+- If prompted add your openAI api-key and you should be good to go

 ## To run the webscraping tool